abdulrafayishaCkER/pqc-guard/README.md

 - Use the LoRA adapter version for best compatibility

-- Prefer running on GPU (T4, L4, A10G, or better)
+- Prefer running on GPU (T4 Tesla)

 - Ideal for PQC research, model comparison, and hybrid PQ-TLS design testing